What is female genital mutilation?

 - Supporting the young women and girls driving advocacy against the practice in their own communities.

 - Supporting survivors.
-Those who have been through FGM often need help and support, so we work with local health workers and the wider community to provide psychological and medical support to survivors.
+Those who have been through FGM often need help and support, so we work with local health workers and the wider community to provide psychological support and medical treatment to survivors.

-We know from past pandemics such as the Ebola virus that COVID-19 will put girls at increased risk of violence, discrimination and rights abuses such as FGM.
+We know that COVID-19 has put girls at increased risk of violence, discrimination and rights abuses such as FGM.
 Now, more than ever, we must act to ensure they are protected.